GUIDELINES FOR REVIEWING ARTICLES FOR PUBLICATION IN THE FINANCIAL INTERNET QUARTERLY

 - Jerzy Różański, University of Łódź (Poland)

-*Cooperation with these scholars was made possible by the program “Reaching out to foreign reviewers” funded by the Ministry of Science and Higher Education to disseminate progress in science (based on agreement:725/P-DUN/2016).
+*Cooperation with these scholars was made possible by the program “Reaching out to foreign reviewers” funded by the Ministry of Science and Higher Education.
+Quarterly received this funding under the contract 921 / P-DUN / 2018 by the Ministry of Science and Higher Education allocated to the activities of disseminating science.